Dried beans can be a real money-saver.

 - Check to see that the beans are cooked.
 A bean should be soft through, without a hard area in the middle.

-- Serve once as a main dish with 1/2 cup per person.
-Serve again as a side dish in a vegetable plate.
+- You can serve this once as a main dish and the leftovers as a side dish in another meal.

 - These beans are a perfect addition to a salad or soup!